yosefede06/yosefedery/README.md

 # yosefedery
 <h2> Hey there, I'm Yosef. 👋</h2>

-🔭 I’m currently working on my B.S.c in Computer Science and Mathematics.
+🔭 I’m currently working on my B.S.c in Computer Science.

 👀 I’m interested in Algorithms and Cryptography.